 Better Battery Choice:

 - Conventional: Conventional “acid-filled” batteries have a harder life, for many of the reasons listed above.
 Conventional batteries typically only last 2 to 3 years on average.
-Although, 4 to 5 years is possible, in the best environments, and with excellent maintenance.

 Please contact one of our other affiliates for questions related to other countries or types of batteries.

 - Always keep the acid level between lower and upper lines on front side of the container (conventional type batteries)